Anuraja

-Anurāja (อนุราชา) was a Siamese monarch of the 12th century, recorded in the Ayutthaya Testimonies as the ruler of Mueang Phreak, whose political center was located at Sing Buri.
+Anurāja (อนุราชา) was a Siamese monarch of the 12th century, recorded in the Ayutthaya Testimonies as the ruler of Phraek Si Racha region, with political center at Sing Buri.
 At the age of 20, he ascended the throne by overthrowing his elder brother, Suryavamsa, at Chai Nat, and subsequently transferred the royal seat to the newly established city of Sing Buri, where he reigned for 35 years.
 The chronicle further records that Anurāja had two sons, Indrarāja (อินทราชา), also known as Pra Poa Noome Thele Seri, born of his principal queen consort, Indrasujādevī (อินทสุชาเทวี), and another son Uthong I. (Note: The source says Uthong was a younger brother of Indrarāja, but not mentioned to his mother.)
-His reign likely concluded around 1180, coinciding with the enthronement of the first monarch of a new dynasty, during which the polity was referred to by Chinese sources as Chen Li Fu.
+According to the Dong Mè Nang Mưo’ng Inscription (K. 766), dated to 1167 CE, Sri Dharmasokaraja II may have assumed control over the Phraek Si Racha region, an event that would mark the termination of Anurāja’s reign.
+After that, Sri Dharmasokaraja II lost the region in 1180 to a new dynasty, during which the polity was referred to by Chinese sources as Chen Li Fu.
 (Note: As Chen Li Fu was likewise centered in the Phraek Si Racha region, Chinese historical sources record that the dynasty’s first monarch ascended the throne in 1180 CE.
-This chronological datum serves as a basis for retrospective calculation in determining the approximate period of reigns of the Siamese rulers belonging to Anurāja’s lineage.)
+This chronological datum serves as a basis for retrospective calculation in determining the approximate period of reigns of the Siamese rulers belonging to Anurāja’s lineage.
+However, the Dong Mè Nang Mưo’ng Inscription (K. 766), dated to 1167 CE, suggests that Sri Dharmasokaraja II may have extended his authority northward as far as present-day Nakhon Sawan Province, which would imply that the Phraek Si Racha region likewise fell under his control; if this interpretation is accepted, the reigns of the Xian rulers in question must have ended no later than 1167 CE, rather than in 1180 CE.)